 add(3, 5)

-To give an example of a slightly more “bizarre” language, here’s how a function would look in SQL.
-Besides the fact that the syntax is somewhat horrible, basically, the parameters of the function are again indicated in parentheses, specifying the variable name and its type.
+To give an example of a somewhat more “bizarre” language, this is what a function would look like in SQL.
+Apart from the syntax being somewhat horrible, basically, the function parameters are again indicated between parentheses, indicating the variable name and its type.

 CREATE FUNCTION add(@a INT, @b INT)